pnathan/learnxinyminutes-docs/common-lisp.html.markdown

 ;; 4.
 Equality
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

 ;; Common Lisp has a sophisticated equality system.
-A couple are covered yere.
+A couple are covered here.

 ;; for numbers use `='
 (= 3 3.0) ; => t